Approach to tax, principal risks, uncertain tax positions, Pillar Two, judgements and estimates

 We do not engage in artificial tax arrangements – those without business or commercial substance.
 We do not seek to avoid tax by the use of ‘tax havens’ or transactions we would not fully disclose to a tax authority.
 We have a zero-tolerance approach to tax evasion and the facilitation of tax evasion.

 Tax risk in all countries in which we operate is managed through robust internal policies, processes, training and compliance programmes.
-Our Board of Directors and the Audit & Risk Committee are responsible for approving our tax policies and risk management arrangements as part of our wider internal control framework.
+Our Board of Directors, supported by the Audit & Risk Committee (ARC), are responsible for approving our tax policies and risk management arrangements as part of our wider risk management and internal control framework.
+Our Risk Oversight and Compliance Council (ROCC) and the Audit and Assurance function help the ARC oversee tax risks and the strategies used to address them.

-We seek to maintain open and constructive relationships with tax authorities worldwide, meeting regularly to discuss our tax affairs and real time business updates wherever possible.
+We seek to maintain open and constructive relationships with tax authorities worldwide, meeting regularly to discuss our tax affairs and real time business updates wherever possible to support their work and help manage tax risk in accordance with our framework.

-We also monitor government debate on tax policy in our key jurisdictions so that we can understand and share an informed point of view regarding any potential future changes in tax law.
-Where relevant, we provide pragmatic and constructive business input to tax policy makers either directly or through industry trade bodies, advocating reform to support economic growth and job creation as well as the needs of our patients and other key stakeholders.
+We monitor government debate on tax policy in our key jurisdictions so that we can understand and share an informed point of view regarding any potential future changes in tax law, in support of a transparent and sustainable tax system.
+Where relevant, we provide pragmatic and constructive business input to tax policy makers either directly or through industry trade bodies, to help inform reforms that support economic growth and job creation.

 Group financial review (extract 2)